Skip to main content

 Step 1: GL Account Assignment

 The GL Account Mapping tab in each Expense Pool controls which accounts contribute to the recoverable expense total.
-This is where the most costly errors occur, because every dollar that's miscategorized — either included when it shouldn't be or excluded when it should be — affects every tenant's reconciliation.
+This is where the most costly errors occur.
+Every dollar that is miscategorized (included when it should not be, or excluded when it should) affects every tenant's reconciliation.

 What belongs in a CAM pool: